Our Strategic framework 2017-2021 outlines our vision, objectives, strategies, performance indicators and risk management environment.

 We undertake reviews and research and prepare reports to provide advice and inform decision-making, build the evidence-base, support innovation and identify good practice more>

 We have a key role in facilitating and promoting awareness, prevention and early intervention by supporting whole-of-government and whole-of-community action.
-Actions are linked to the State-wide strategic Plan’s Shared Commitments to Action more>
+Actions are linked to the State-wide strategic Plan more>

 We are responsible for establishing and supporting mechanisms that support collaborative, representative, transparent and accountable system performance more>

 - extent to which agreed commitments are implemented

 The strategic framework provides the higher level direction around which we develop our annual operational plan.